-When choosing your wedding venue it’s important that it reflects your personality and style.
-We’ve rounded-up 30 unusual wedding venues in London that couples looking for a cool and alternative setting for their big day in the capital will love.
+Some couples like to shake things up and challenge traditions, and what better way to show your individuality than on your wedding day?
+Whether you’re planning a grand soirée or a small function, the celebration of your relationship should be uniquely your own.
+When choosing your wedding venue it’s particularly important that it reflects your personality and style.
+That's why we’ve rounded up 30 unusual wedding venues in London that couples looking for a cool and alternative setting for their big day in the capital will love.

 If you’re looking for unusual wedding venues outside the M25, make sure you check out our list of 75 of the most unique wedding venues in the UK.